ASzot/Dot-Files/README.md

 Run `sh update.sh` to install all of the configurations.
 Reload your zsh.
 If you are installing a new system read the mac environment setup or the ubuntu environment setup.

+For older versions of tmux, copy the old tmux conf file.

 ## Commands
 Shortcuts are defined in `.zshrc`.
 They are listed here:
 * `creategit`: Create a GitHub deploy key.
 Note that when cloning you specify